 Anand Bhavan turned out to be a modest little place on the first floor of one of the old market buildings along the road.
 But it served Udupi-style south Indian food, so we were more than happy.
 And after a big breakfast of vada, idli and masala dosa washed down with traditional filter coffee, it was time of the next part of our agenda: the Salar Jung museum.
 But that’s a different story.

 - The Charminar is a different experience at different times of the day and the year.
 If you want to just look at the architecture, go at around 7:00 AM.
 If you want to shop, around 11:00 AM would be best—just when the shops open, but before the crowds get really bad.
-And if you want to see it at its best (and its worst!), go after 9:00 PM during Ramzan.
+And if you want to see it at its best (and its worst!), go after 9:00 PM during Ramzan (Ramadan).

 - There are plenty of things to see and do around Charminar.
 Laad Bazaar, Mecca Masjid, Chowmahalla Palace, the Salar Jung museum and the impressive high court building are all within walking distance.

-- If you’re looking to try the traditional meat-heavy Hyderabadi cuisine, you’ll be spoilt for choice around Charminar.
+- If you’re looking to try the traditional meat-heavy Hyderabadi cuisine, you’ll be spoiled for choice around Charminar.
 The well-known Pista House, Shadaab and Shah Ghouse eateries are all quite close.
 Just don’t expect high standards of luxury here.

 - For an interesting experience, try looking in at one of the many little shops beyond Laad Bazaar that sell salvaged ‘antiquities’ and other bric-a-brac.
 You can sometimes find some very nice things there.